kelly-sovacool/repro-r/README.md

 - **Reproducibility** is the ability to regenerate a result with the same data set and data analysis pipeline.
 - **Replicability** is the ability to produce a consistent result with an independent experiment asking the same scientific question.

+This talk was prepared for [R Ladies Trondheim](https://www.meetup.com/rladies-trondheim/) on August 12, 2025.

 ## Inspiration and Resources

 - RmdDD